Just Stalking

 Asking Lawmakers to Protect Us from Stalkers

-Under Maryland's current Law stalking victims, like our founding Executive Director, Turquoise Williams, are entitled only to 'peace,' provided by the Peace order, which is a limited stay-away order, with a shorter time-frame, requiring a fee, not the enhanced 'protection' granted by the Protective Order which requires alleged respondents to have been in a domestic relationship, sexual relationship, or having had committed a sexual offense against the petitioner.
+Under Maryland's current Law, stalking victims like our founding Executive Director, Turquoise Williams, are entitled only to 'peace,' provided by the Peace order, which is a limited stay-away order, with a shorter time-frame, requiring a fee, not the enhanced 'protection' granted by the Protective Order which requires alleged respondents to have been in a domestic relationship, sexual relationship, or having had committed a sexual offense against the petitioner.

 Advocating for Equal Protections for Stalking Victims